Thecagaster bidentata

-Cordulegaster bidentata, also known as sombre goldenring or two-toothed goldenring, is a species of dragonfly in the family Cordulegastridae.
+Thecagaster bidentata, also known as sombre goldenring or two-toothed goldenring, is a species of dragonfly in the family Cordulegastridae.

+This species was formerly a member of the genus Cordulegaster, and is sometimes referred to as Cordulegaster bidentata.

 Description

 This species is identifiable by its black body and yellow rings.
 Adults are approximately 8 cm in body length with a 10 cm wingspan, and have a similar appearance to the related species Cordulegaster boltonii.

 Distribution and habitat

-C. bidentata is primarily found in Central and Southern Europe, spreading as far south as Sicily, where the subspecies C. bidentata sicilica is found.
+This species is primarily found in Central and Southern Europe, spreading as far south as Sicily, where the subspecies Thecagaster bidentata sicilica is found.
 It lives primarily around mountain springs.
 This species is scattered throughout Central and Western Europe.
 The population rate is declining, the biggest threat to this species being droughts which are a result of global warming.